gudnuf/btcpp_2024_ecash_workshop/.tutorial/04_add_wallet.md

 You will also notice we import `lookupMint` from [utils/cashu](../src/utils/cashu.ts) which will help us find the the units that mint supports.

+## Find a mint

+You can use a testmint (https://nofees.testnut.cashu.space, https://testnut.cashu.space) to test out the app or head to [Bitcoin Mints](https://bitcoinmints.com/) to find a mint.

 ## Get mint's supported units

 Lets start by implementing `lookupMint`.